mitsuaki-41/RSI_Brothers/README.md

 <img alt="preview1" src="https://github.com/mitsuaki-41/RSI_Brothers/blob/main/preview1.png?raw=true" width="842" />

 ---- Tips ----
-EA was Tested on XAUUSD M10.
+EA was Tested on M10 XAUUSD.
 By default, it's tuned for M10 XAUUSD.
 (There might be another better balance.)
 My FX account is based on Japanese Yen, so to convert it to USD, You need to multiply the Coefficient Value by approximately 150.
-When MT5 restarts, the Longer RSI trend is reset to the Initial-Trend-Signal value.
-Therefore, if you can recognize that the Longer RSI is within a trend at that time, you need to manually set the Initial-Trend-Signal value.
+When MT5 restarts, a Longer RSI Signal is reset to Initial-Trend-Signal value.
+Therefore, if you can recognize that a Longer RSI Signal is within a trend at that time, you need to manually set a Initial-Trend-Signal value.

 <img alt="preview2" src="https://github.com/mitsuaki-41/RSI_Brothers/blob/main/preview2.png?raw=true" width="515" />